The Readercon Thing

 Thanks for managing this list.

-32. avatar James Davis Nicoll says:
+32. James Davis Nicoll says:

 Are my journal entries really worthy of inclusion here?